 2003 Downtown Artists Cooperative, Clarksville , TN

-RECENT JURIED SHOWS:
+RECENT JURIED AND INVITATIONAL SHOWS:

-2007 Caladan Gallery, Pure Color
+2007 Caladan Gallery, Cambridge, MA, Pure Color, Award, solo exhibition

-International Juried Online Exhibition
+International Juried Online Exhibition, Special Recognition

-2007 Caladan Gallery, Darkness: World and Culture
+2007 Caladan Gallery, Cambridge, MA, Darkness: World and Culture

-2007 Caladan Gallery, Cosmic Influence
+2007 Caladan Gallery, Cambridge, MA, Cosmic Influence

 2006 Upstream People Gallery, 8th Annual Collage & Mixed Media Art International Juried Online Exhibition